Politics of Iran: Revenues

-In 2004, about 45 percent of the government's budget came from exports of oil and natural gas revenues, although this varies with the fluctuations in world petroleum markets and 31 percent came from taxes and fees.
+In 2004, about 45 percent of the government's budget came from exports of oil and natural gas revenues.
+This varies with the fluctuations in world petroleum markets.
+31 percent of the budget came from taxes and fees.
 Overall, an estimated 50 percent of Iran's GDP was exempt from taxes in FY 2004.

-As of 2010, oil income accounts for 80% of Iran's foreign currency revenues and 60% of the nation's overall budget.
+In 2010, oil income accounted for 80% of Iran's foreign currency revenues and 60% of Iran's overall budget.
 Any surplus revenues from the sale of crude oil and gas are to be paid into the Oil Stabilization Fund (OSF).
-The approved "total budget", including state owned commercial companies, was $295 billion for the same period.
+In 2010, the approved "total budget", including state owned commercial companies, was $295 billion.

-The Government seeks to increase the share of tax revenue in the budget through the implementation of the economic reform plan through more effective tax collection from businesses.
+The Government seeks to increase the share of tax revenue in the budget through the implementation of the economic reform plan, through more effective tax collection from businesses.

 As of 2016, the formula set by law is that, for sales of oil at or below the budget's price assumption, 14.5% remains with the National Iranian Oil Company (NIOC), 20% goes to the National Development Fund (NDF), 2% goes to deprived and oil-producing provinces, and 63.5% goes to the government treasury.

 Iran has not yet implemented the treasury single account system.